ryuta69/delta/README.md

             0.3]
         --minus-color <minus_color>                The background color to use for removed lines.
         --minus-emph-color <minus_emph_color>      The background color to use for emphasized sections of removed lines.

+        --number-divider-center-foreground-color <number-divider-center-foreground-color>
+            Color for the center dividing line of the line numbers section, if --number is set.
+Defaults to the configured hunk_color
+        --number-divider-center-string <number-divider-center-string>
+            String to use as the center divider of the line numbers section, if --number is set [default: ⋮] --number-divider-right-foreground-color <number-divider-right-foreground-color>
+            Color for the right dividing line of the line numbers section, if --number is set.
+Defaults to the configured hunk_color
+        --number-divider-right-string <number-divider-right-string>
+            String to use as the right divider of the line numbers section, if --number is set [default: │] --number-minus-foreground-color <number-minus-foreground-color>
+            Color for the left (minus) column of line numbers (--number), if --number is set.
+Defaults to the configured hunk_color
+        --number-plus-foreground-color <number-plus-foreground-color>
+            Color for the right (plus) column of line numbers (--number), if --number is set.
+Defaults to the configured hunk_color

         --paging <paging_mode>
             Whether to use a pager when displaying output.
 Options are: auto, always, and never.
 The default pager is `less`: this can be altered by setting the environment variables BAT_PAGER or PAGER (BAT_PAGER has